chef/chef-web-docs/_vendor/github.com/habitat-sh/habitat/components/docs-chef-io/content/habitat/certs_custom.md

     parent = "habitat/reference"
 +++

 Many enterprise environments use custom certificates (for example, self-signed).
-For example, an on-premises Chef Habitat Builder Depot might have a self-signed SSL certificate.
+For example, an on-premises Chef Habitat Builder Depot might have a self-signed TLS/SSL certificate.

 Attempting to perform an operation using the Habitat client to communicate with a service that has a custom certificate can produce an error, such as: